 When your family and finances are on the line, you need more than just legal advice—you need a trusted advisor who truly understands what’s at stake and is ready to help you plan for the future.

-Attorney Bob Matteucci combines legal knowledge, business insight, and a deep understanding of New Mexico family law to guide clients through complex divorces, custody disputes, and financial separations with strategy and dignity.
-Contact him today to start moving forward.
+Attorney Bob Matteucci uses his legal knowledge, business insight, and a deep understanding of New Mexico family law to guide clients through complex divorces, custody disputes, and financial separations with strategy and dignity.
+Contact him today to schedule a consultation and start moving forward.